Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 ![Dashboards](/Assets/Screenshots/DataHub/Overview/Dashboards.png "[Dashboards]")

 1. Click the ![Add](/Assets/Icons/Plus06.png "[Add]") (Add) button in the header.
-  The *Add a new Tab* window is displayed.
-By default, the *Create New Tab* tab is preselected.
+  The *Add a new tab* window is displayed.
+By default, the *Create new tab* tab is preselected.

   ![Add a new tab](/Assets/Screenshots/DataHub/Overview/AddNewTab.png "[Add a new tab]")

-2. Enter a name for the dashboard tab in the *Tab Name* field.
+2. Enter a name for the dashboard tab in the *Tab name* field.

 3. Click the [SAVE] button in the bottom right corner.
-  The *Add a new Tab* window is closed.
+  The *Add a new tab* window is closed.
 The new dashboard is saved and displayed.

   > [Info] You can create an unlimited number of dashboard tabs and customize them to the desired purpose.